henrylamb/capstoneBackend/README.md

 **Authorization:** Requires JWT token in a cookie.
 The `userId` in the token must match the `id` in the request.

+It can only be edited by the hiring manager, i.e., a user who created the job posting and has a JWT with the userId value that matches the job posting userId.

 ---

 ### DELETE `/job/{id}`